-My life was successful and abundant.
+My life was thriving and abundant.
 I co-founded two separate companies that were acquired by publicly-held companies.
-Business development, marketing plans, and strategic planning were my strengths.
+Achieving aggressive goals, designing marketing plans, and strategic planning were my strengths.
+I was recognized as a leader with strengths in project management, event planning, social media, and business development.

-The business side of me still existed, but, I learned that true happiness and peace comes from internal transformation and it is available to each of us at every moment.
+The business side of me still existed, but I learned that true happiness and peace come from the internal transformation, and it is available to each of us at every moment.
 I turned the dark night of the soul into an opportunity to find my inner light and allow it to shine with new possibilities.

 The triggers for the dark night of the soul can come at any age.
-But, what I know for sure is that you can transform your life and find greater purpose and happiness.
+But, what I know for sure is that you can transform your life and find a higher purpose and happiness.
 The tools and techniques that worked for me will work for you also!

 “Two roads diverged in a wood, and I